shackenberg/phow_caltech101.py/README.md

 phow_caltech101.py
 ==================

-This is a Python rewrite of [phow_caltech101.m][1], a 'one file' example script using the VLFeat library to train an test an image classifier on the [Caltech-101 data set][4].
+This is a Python rewrite of [phow_caltech101.m][1], a 'one file' example script using the [VLFeat library][6] to train an test an image classifier on the [Caltech-101 data set][4].

-This Python version archives the same average accuracy of 65% using as the original file:
+This Python version archives the same average accuracy of around 65% using as the original file:

 - PHOW features (dense multi-scale SIFT descriptors)
 - Elkan k-means for fast visual word dictionary construction